apostrophecms/uploadfs/README.md

 It is possible to copy a file back from uploadfs, but there is no API to retrieve information about files in uploadfs.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.
 Copying the actual contents of the file back may occasionally be needed however and this is supported.

+## CHANGES IN 0.3.15

+Decided that imagecrunch should output JSON, so that's now what the backend expects.

 ## CHANGES IN 0.3.14

 In addition to storage backends, you may also supply alternate image processing backends.
 The `backend` option has been renamed to `storage`, however `backend` is accepted for backwards compatibility.
 The `image` option has been introduced for specifying an image processing backend.
 In addition to the existing `imagemagick` backend, there is now an `imagecrunch` backend based on the Mac-specific [imagecrunch](http://github.com/punkave/imagecrunch) utility.